Machine-Learning-Tokyo/practical-ml-implementations/object_detection/README.md

 Object detection evaluation metrics:
 - **Precision Recall Curve**: is a great assessment tool to measure the performance of object detection model or algorithm.
 The precision recall curve is the curve plotting the precision and recall values by changing the confidence scores (remember that precision and recall values change by confidence score).
     - the performance of detector (for particular class) is considered good if its precision does not descrease much as recall increases.
 This means, independent of a confidence threshold (whether it is `0.9`, `0.7` or `0.3`) the precision and recall will stay at high values.
-It is worth to mention that this is an ideal case.
-In practive, however, it is a trade-off; we have to make a decision whether precision or recall is more important for us.
+It is worth to mention that this is not the case in a real object detection tasks...
     - the another indicator of good detector is the number of False Positives (smaller is better, i.e. no false alarm), which defines the **Precision**.
 While performing good in terms of the precision, if a detector can find all ground truth objects, which defines the **Recall**, the detector can be considered as "good".
     - The term **"good"** is a subjective metric.
 There is a trade-off between high precision and high recall.
 If our implementation has to perform better in terms of precision, then possibly we have to keep the **confidence score** higher (to keep the precision at higher values as much as possible).
 If our implementation has to perform better in terms of the recall, then it is ok to decrease the **confidence score** lower (to increase the recall value).
 How can be sure which **confidence score** we have to choose given the precision/recall requirements.
 The **Precision Recall Curve** helps us to decide on **confidence score**.

+Here is some sample precision-recall-curves and we will which confidence score would be more meaningful after analysing the curve:

 A poor object detector needs to increase the number of detected objects (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
 That's why the Precision x Recall curve usually starts with high precision values, decreasing as recall increases.
 You can see an example of the Prevision x Recall curve in the next topic (Average Precision).
 This kind of curve is used by the PASCAL VOC 2012 challenge and is available in our implementation.